dbarochiya/blog/content/posts/How-to-handle-multiple-git-configurations-in-one-machine/index.md

 ![asset-1.png](./asset-1.png)

-Now we will create and intiitialie a new git repo in the work and personal directories and check the configurations.
+Now we will create and initiate a new git repo in the work and personal directories and check the configurations.

 ```bash
 $ cd ~/work